ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-object-avoidance.rst

 .. note::

-   The vehicle will also stop before hitting barriers above it there is an upward facing range finder.
+   The vehicle will also stop before hitting barriers above it if there is an upward facing range finder.
    Currently this range finder's distance must be sent to ardupilot using the `DISTANCE_SENSOR <https://mavlink.io/en/messages/common.html#DISTANCE_SENSOR>`__ message with the orientation field set to 24 (upwards).

 Reporting to the Ground Station